 The presence of a second putative estrogen, 27-hydroxycholesterol (27-OHC), a cholesterol metabolite that is different in structure but similar in action to estradiol, could plausibly confer the same benefits and risks as estradiol.
 On the one hand, it might protect postmenopausal women from osteoporosis and the drying of skin and mucous membranes.
 On the other, it might increase the risk of breast cancer.

 Does one role predominate?
 When the ovary ceases to produce estradiol, all the symptoms of menopause appear, regardless of the production of 27-OHC by macrophages.
-There is, however, epidemiologic evidence that lowering of cholesterol offers protection against breast cancer.1Perhaps, then, 27-OHC has more to do with the risk of breast cancer than protecting against symptoms associated with menopause.
-Perhaps this is why Nelson et al., in a recent study of 27-OHC, focused on breast-cancer models in mice.2
+There is, however, epidemiologic evidence that lowering of cholesterol offers protection against breast cancer.

 Should CYP27A1 therefore be considered a target for the treatment of breast cancer?
 Before targeting of the synthesis of 27-OHC, an appreciation of its physiologic functions is warranted.
 Since macrophages synthesize a great deal of 27-OHC, its role as a signaling molecule should be investigated.
 One possibility is that 27-OHC is itself a hormone, synthesized in macrophages and signaling to the liver to prepare it for an incoming load of cholesterol.
 While acknowledging the large body of data generated by Nelson et al., we would suggest additional approaches to test the effect of 27-OHC on tumor growth, such as more detailed histochemical analyses of 27-OHC–stimulated tumors, which could differentiate between, for example, cystic growth and changes in vascularity.